PivotBuddy

 Body:

-"Hi [Connector], we are raising our Series A and I thought [Investor Name] would be a great fit given their thesis on [Sector]."
+"Hi [Connector], we are raising our Series A and I thought [Investor Name] would be a great fit given their thesis on [Sector].
+Here is a quick summary:"

 Traction Bullets: